felix-u/bici/README.md

 This section chronicles what I achieved *during* the project.
 I already had the VM from last year, but with many missing features and a very limited assembler.

-The sections below correspond roughly to the bullet points in the [overview](#overview).
+The subheadings below correspond roughly to the bullet points in the [overview](#overview).

 ### Better assembler